by Jimmm Kelly

 But none of this is real!
 It is simply a psychic manifestation of Batman’s inner terror of losing his partner.
 The Caped Crusader is undergoing a secret psychological test for the space program.
 In the introduction for BATMAN: THE BLACK CASEBOOK (DC Comics, 2009, p.
 6)– where this story is reprinted–Grant Morrison points out:

-Moldoff and Paris do some stunning work on this story–capturing the emotion and the weirdness of Batman’s experience.
+Moldoff and Paris do some stunning work on Robin Dies at Dawn–capturing the emotion and the weirdness of Batman’s experience.
 The cover image–what comic book aficionados call a pieta–has become a common motif.
 As well, this theme recalls a much earlier case where Batman thought Robin had died–The Case of the Honest Crook, by Bill Finger, Bob Kane and Jerry Robinson, in BATMAN No.5 (Spring ’41).
+In that tale as in this, the prospect of losing his partner takes a mental toll on the Dark Knight’s psyche.

-Batman’s worries had just begun . . .
+Batman’s worries have just begun . . .

 TO BE CONTINUED NEXT ISSUE in . . .